mbello/memory-tempfile/README.md

 You can change the filesystem types you accept (with filesystem_types) and specify whether or not to fallback to a vanilla tempdir as a last resort.

 Then, all methods available from tempfile stdlib are available through MemoryTempfile.

+# The constructor:

+**Here is the list of accepted parameters:**
+- preferred_paths: list or str = None
+- remove_paths: list or str or bool = None
+- additional_paths: list or str = None
+- filesystem_types: list or str = None
+- fallback: str or bool = None

+The path list that will be searched from first to last item will be constructed using the algorith:

+    paths = preferred_paths + (SUITABLE_PATHS - remove_paths) + additional_paths

+If remove_paths is boolean 'true', SUITABLE_PATHS will be eliminated, this is a way for you to take complete control of the path list that will be used without relying on this package's hardcoded constants.

+The only other hardcoded constant MEM_BASED_FS=['tmpfs', 'ramfs'] will not be used at all if you pass your own 'filesystem_types' argument.
+By the way, if you wish to add other file system types, you must match what Linux uses in /proc/self/mountinfo (at the 9th column).

 # Usage